51Degrees/documentation/Documenting Code.md

 Code documentation should follow the language syntax, plus a few DoxyGen specific additions.

+Before reading this, the reader should be familiar with the [Documenting](Documenting.md) file.

 # General

 All public code comments should only live in header files if the language is structured that way (e.g. C or C++).
 Code which is not publicly exposed should still be commented in the code file, however this will not be included in the public generated documentation.